Savings Account: Introduction

 Q. Are there charges for an ATM card linked to a savings account?

 Ans.
 Yes.
-ATM Debit cards carry an annual fee of approximately Rs.150 plus applicable taxes.
+ATM Debit cards carry an annual fee of approximately Rs.150 plus applicable taxes (varies from one bank to another).
 However, many private sector banks waive the annual fee provided you use your Debit card for shopping transactions of a specified denomination during the year or you maintain the minimum average balance requirement specified by the bank.

 Q. How can I check my savings account balance?